Policies and Procedures for the Use of Human Fetal Tissue (HFT) for Non-Transplantation Research Purposes in the Intramural Research Program

 - That the donation of the HFT is voluntary;

-- There were no enticements, benefits or financial incentives of any kind provided at any point in the process to incentive the abortion (if from an elective termination of pregnancy), or the donation of the HFT.
+- There were no enticements, benefits or financial incentives of any kind provided at any point in the process to incentivize the donation of the HFT;

-- If the HFT is to be obtained directly from a donor, then the consent for donation must include a statement that the HFT was not obtained or acquired for valuable consideration;
+- If the HFT is to be obtained directly from a donor, the HFT was not obtained or acquired for valuable consideration and was not acquired through an elective abortion; and

 - That the consent form is or will be signed by both the donor and the person who obtains the consent for the donation.